by-The-Lindemans/Equitable_Public_Benefit_License/ADOPTER_GUIDE.md

 - Email the Attestation to **attest@lndmn.com** by the Reporting Deadline.
 - Retain the filed Attestation and supporting materials for 7 years.
 - Maintainers: verify the README still shows the License badge from BADGE.md.

+## Privacy and redaction
+Do not include account numbers or sensitive personal data.
+Redact where needed, but keep figures and sources verifiable.